Advertiser disclosure

 6. Dip your toe in the real estate market

-Crowdfunded real estate investments typically require larger minimum investments than robo-advisors (for example, $5,000 instead of $500).
-They’re also riskier investments because you’ll be putting that entire $5,000 into one property rather than a diversified portfolio of hundreds of individual investments.
+Crowdfunded real estate investments typically require larger minimum investments.
+They’re also riskier investments because you may be investing in a single property rather than a diversified portfolio of hundreds of individual investments.

-The upside is owning a piece of a real physical asset that’s not necessarily correlated with the stock market, so there’s a level of diversification in you investment portfolio.
+The upside is owning a piece of a real physical asset that’s not necessarily correlated with the stock market.

 As with robo-advisors, investing in real estate via a crowdfunding platform carries costs that you wouldn’t pay if you bought a building yourself.
-But here, the advantages are obvious: You share the cost and risk with other investors and you have no responsibility for maintaining the property (or even doing the paperwork to buy it!).
+But here, the advantages are obvious: You share the cost and risk with other investors and you have no responsibility for maintaining the property or even doing the paperwork.

 » MORE: Best real estate investment apps